JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/smart-code-completion/index.md

     **Smart code completion** narrows down the matches to quickly give you a list of useful values.

-    Smart Code Completion is the king of code completion in GoLand, and here's why: it gives you a list of the most relevant symbols that are applicable in the current context.
+    _Smart Code Completion_ gives you a list of the most relevant symbols that are applicable in the current context.

     **How to use:**

-    Press _⌃+⇧+Space_ on macOS or _Ctrl+Shift+Space_ on Windows/Linux.
+    Press _Ctrl+Shift+Space_ on Windows/Linux or _⌃+⇧+Space_ on macOS.

 ---